Estranged Students (No Parental support)

 If you answer ‘yes’ to these questions, you may be considered an estranged student and be entitled to extra support during your time at University.
 Please note that we are only able to support UK Home Rated students.

 As a first step, get in touch with Lisa Firth – our contact for estranged students – for an informal and supportive chat to find out how we might be able to help you.
 If you'd like to book an appointment, please email estrangedstudents@leeds.ac.uk.
-Due to the current epidemic the team is working from home, however we can arrange a call back with you if you send an email to the above address.
+We can arrange a call back with you if you send an email to the above address.

 "The Plus Programme has helped me to have a firm base to get to know people and to get out of my comfort zone as soon as I got to university.
 It really made me feel like part of a community, especially before starting my course.
 Whenever I need guidance, advice or just a catch-up, I know I can go to someone at the Plus Programme and feel instantly welcomed.- Meegan

-Below is a summary of some of the support available at the University of Leeds as well as other useful links for information and guidance.
+Below is a summary of some of our offering available to estranged students at the University of Leeds as well as other useful links for information and guidance.

 Ways we can support you

-Gather evidence and assist you to make an application to Student Finance England to be recognised as an estranged student and be assessed for financial support.
+Our team can advise you on how to gather evidence and assist you to make an application to Student Finance England to be recognised as an estranged student and be assessed for funding.

 "The Plus Programme helped me to meet other people in similar situations to me.
 It enabled me to experience new situations that I would not have had the opportunity to do without the Plus Programme's support.
 I also found having a single point of contact, someone who has shared experience of what we're going through or have been through, helpful.- Kevin